CommandFusion/Autonomic-MMS/README.markdown

 1. System Power lets you Shutdown, Reboot or even Wake-On-Lan (WOL) the server.
 1. Advanced Settings lets you change some of the more advanced features in the server setup (not recommended for normal user).

+### Known Issues
+1. WOL is not working consistently.
+Needs to switch on/off power before sending the WOL again.
+1. Navigation between list selections for different Radio Channels is not finalised yet.
+It will not reflect exactly what Mirage is showing.
+However, control and list showing/selection is working fine.

 ### Bug Reporting/Feature Requests
 Please help to post any bug/issues that is encountered using this module at the [issues](https://github.com/CommandFusion/Autonomic-MMS/issues) tab of this GitHub repo.
 Any other inputs or suggestions are also welcomed.